mikljohansson/mbot-vision/README.md

 ![Block programming](scratch.png)

-# ESP32-S3 CAM hardware setup

-Install the CH343 USB-serial driver from here https://github.com/WCHSoftGroup/ch343ser_linux

-# ESP32-CAM hardware setup
+# Hardware setup and wiring

 See [wiring.h](eye/include/mbot-vision/wiring.h) for how to wire up the ESP32 with the mBot